mbxjy4/LIFE4137/README.md

 To run the code for each specific gene, replace the gene symbol in the 'values =' condition for getBM to create the goi_df.
 Update file names as appropriate.

-NOTE: The above analysis was also performed on specific transcripts if isoform groups showed particular interest (e.g. MUC4 and ZEB1).
+NOTE: The above analysis was also performed on specific transcripts if groups showed particular interest (e.g. MUC4 and ZEB1).
 This analysis is at the start of the script as it was originally conducted before realising the full scale of transcript analysis for every gene.

 Full results available [here](https://github.com/mbxjy4/LIFE4137/tree/main/Isoform%20Expression%20Results)